Find online courses made by experts from around the world.

 Description of content that goes into a Tech File and a Design Dossier.
 Outlines the structure of the files and how they are used to gain approval (CE Marking) for a device in the EU.

-Currently, I am an Adjunct Professor at the New Jersey Institute of Technology.
+Currently, I am Principal Consultant at Spiral Medical Development and an Adjunct Professor at the New Jersey Institute of Technology.
 For over 10 years, I have worked in various roles developing medical devices and have touched perhaps hundreds of them in varying capacities from concept to launch.

 As someone that loves to give back and feels obligated to teach those that are coming after me in the medical device industry, I have always said that it is important to excel in at least two things.
 Every day I try to be an example to my coworkers and students by using my experience in research and business to bridge the gap between the two.
 This usually involves conversations from all perspectives covering project management, medical device product development, marketing, training, and research planning.
 Being able to explain tough concepts to audiences without background in a subject has been my forte, and I have used it in numerous device companies, sales training classes, CME, and Grand Rounds presentations around the world.
 Going the other way, I have conveyed crucial business strategies to motivate product development and research professionals both in industry and academia.
 While my formal training is in general business and Biomedical Engineering with specific interest in bone tissue engineering and biomaterials, I see myself as a translator.
 The languages of business and science are not often mutually understood, and I act as the intermediary.